castle/castle-cloudflare-worker-sample/README.md

 2. Add an Environment Variable to your worker:

 `CASTLE_API_SECRET`

 and assign your Castle API Key to this variable.
+You can retrieve your `CASTLE_API_SECRET` from [the settings section of your Castle dashboard](https://dashboard.castle.io/settings/general).

 3. Copy and paste the contents of the `index.js` file in this repo to your Worker.